 For those that want to lace and true a wheel at home, go ahead.
 You will find that it is time-consuming for the first one but very satisfying.
 The rim has an offset, that is that the rim edge isn’t lined up with the edge of the hub.
 Before you take the old one apart, check the offset.
 Lay the “old” rim on your flat surface with the brake side down and the bearing access side up.
 Notice that the rim is about 1/4″ above the surface?
 Now find three nuts that just fit under the rim and keep them for later use.
 The measurement is .220″.
 On the /2 and /5 the offset is exactly the thickness of a 13 mm nut.
 Far too much is made of this “offset thing.”
 If you are off by one mm, you may ignore it.

 The rim has an arrow to show rotation.
 If you have it in the wrong direction, the spokes will need to bend around each other.
-If you don’t find the arrow, then maybe you don’t have an original rim, but some aftermarket product.
+If you don’t find the arrow, then maybe you have an aftermarket product.
 They are of questionable quality.
-Lace up 4 consecutive spokes and nipples (and bushing for the /2) into place.
-The crossing spokes should just miss each other.
-They must not curve around each other to get into place.
+Lace-up 4 consecutive spokes and nipples (and bushing for the /2) into place.
+The crossing spokes should barely miss each other.
+They must not curve around each other to get into position.
 In that case, the spokes are no longer “straight pull” and will slowly try to straighten out.
 That means that they will become loose.
-Remove the spokes, flip the rim over and try again.
+Remove the spokes, flip the rim over, and try again.
 Or, do it correctly the first time by following the directions in the article by Lonnie Walker.

 This is a /2 hub with a steel rim on a flat surface.

-Here you see a nut under the rim and holding it off of the flat surface.
-The amount of offset is the same as the thickness of the nut. by using three nuts spaced equally around the rim, you have an automatic offset.
+Here you see a nut under the rim that is holding the wheel rim off of the flat surface.
+The amount of offset is the same as the thickness of the nut.
+By using three nuts spaced equally around the rim, you have an automatic offset.
 Now carefully start threading the spokes into place and start the nipples on each spoke.
 Plan to go around the rim a few times and tighten each nipple the same distance on the spoke.
 You are gently sneaking up on getting the nipples to all be about the same on the spokes.
-Read carefully below.
-More editing to come.

 I have confidence in the accuracy of the offset numbers on this site.